U.S. sends six Yemeni prisoners from Guantanamo to Oman for resettlement

 The only other option has been to find third countries to accept the Yemenis.
 The last transfer was in January, when the United States sent four Yemenis to Oman and one to Estonia.

-"We recognise the current security situation in Yemen presents serious challenges to our ability to repatriate Yemenis," the senior U.S. official said.
+"We recognize the current security situation in Yemen presents serious challenges to our ability to repatriate Yemenis," the senior U.S. official said.

 The Guantanamo prison was opened by Obama's predecessor, George W. Bush, after the Sept.
 11, 2001, attacks on the United States, to house terrorism suspects rounded up overseas, many of them accused of belonging to al Qaeda or the Taliban.